-All these Impacts have been identified and site-specific mitigation measures are presented in this Environmental and Social Management Plan (ESMP), and in other relevant safeguards documents.
+All the Impacts have been identified and site-specific mitigation measures are presented in this Environmental and Social Management Plan (ESMP), and in other relevant safeguards documents.

-4.0 SITE SPECIFIC ENVIRONMENTAL AND SOCIAL IMPACTS
+5.0 SITE SPECIFIC ENVIRONMENTAL AND SOCIAL IMPACTS

-The Construction of the Box Park sub-project can be categorized as a Category B project.
+The Construction of the concessionaire's booths at the Old Trafford Complex can be categorized as a Category B project.
 A Category B project has potential adverse environmental impacts on human populations or environmentally important areas, such as coastal marine areas and other natural habitats which are less adverse than those of Category A projects.
 These impacts are site specific; few if any of them are irreversible; and in most cases mitigation measures can be designed more readily than for Category A projects.
-The implementation of appropriate mitigation and management measures will assist in reducing any potential negative impacts from the construction of the Box Park.
+The implementation of appropriate mitigation and management measures will assist in reducing any potential negative impacts from the construction of the concessionaires booth.
 Table 5 below outlines a number of measures which the contractor has to adhere to in order to mitigate social and environmental impacts.
 Additionally, the Environmental and Social (E&S) Requirements will be included in the Bidding Documents and Contract to ensure that the contractor complies with the requirements.